SFMVideos/SFM/README.md

 The Videos Made May/Will Be Uploaded to A YouTube Channel That Will Be Created In The Future.

-*This README and SCRIPT.txt may only be modified by Gene, Alan ,and Ryan Pressinger.*
+*This README and SCRIPT.txt may only be modified by Gene and Ryan Pressinger.*